Milu-01/Milu-01/README.md

 - 💻 Computer Science Engineering student from Kerala
 - 🧠 Learning Python, C programming, and cybersecurity
-- 🔐 muLearn District ID Cybersecurity Lead
+- 🔐 muLearn District Ig Cybersecurity Lead
 - ⚡ Exploring circuit design and simulation using EasyEDA
 - 💡 I enjoy solving problems and exploring new technology
 - 📚 Focused on improving my skills step by step